wpmartin/dbt-dremio-fundamentals/unit-1/README.md

 # Creating your dbt Project

-With all the packages ad libraries installed, now we can create a new dbt project using the command `dbt init nyc`, this will be begin a series of questions to setup the global configurations of a project called `nyc`, whose configurations are stored in `~/.dbt/profiles.yml`.
+With all the packages and libraries installed, now we can create a new dbt project using the command `dbt init nyc`, this will be begin a series of questions to setup the global configurations of a project called `nyc`, whose configurations are stored in `~/.dbt/profiles.yml`.

 ### `dbt init` prompts